Celsius Holdings

 The 2025 Portfolio Transformation

-The full year 2025's revenue is expected to be $2.46 billion.
-Over the past 90 days, revenue estimates for Celsius Holdings have increased from $2.16 billion to $2.46 billion for the full year 2025 and from $2.72 billion to $3.23 billion for 2026.
-Similarly, earnings estimates have risen from $0.78 per share to $0.81 per share for the full year 2025 and from $1.10 per share to $1.33 per share for 2026.
+Wall Street adjusted quickly.
+Over the past 90 days, full-year revenue estimates rose from about $2.16 billion to $2.46 billion for 2025, and from about $2.72 billion to $3.23 billion for 2026.
+Earnings estimates also moved up: from $0.78 to $0.81 per share for 2025, and from $1.10 to $1.33 for 2026.
+The Zacks Consensus Estimate implies earnings growth of roughly 80% in 2025 and about 21% in 2026.

 International Expansion